zhukovdm/smartwalk-docs/content/adm.md

 If something is not working as expected, you might find [**Troubleshooting**](#troubleshooting) helpful before searching for a solution on the Web.

-## Prerequisites
+## System requirements

-We assume that the application will run on *Unix-like* environments, such as Linux or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).

-**ADVICE:** SmartWalk is essentially multiplatform.
-The only real limitation is having a platform supported by [Docker](https://docs.docker.com/engine/faq/#does-docker-run-on-linux-macos-and-windows).
+SmartWalk is essentially cross-platform.
 However, Unix utilities simplify certain aspects of system maintenance.
+We assume that the application will run on *Unix-like* environments, such as Linux or [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).

 Please ensure that the following programs are installed on the target system: